stbnrivas/dataModels/Parking/ParkingSpot/doc/spec.md

     + Attribute type: [DateTime](https://schema.org/Number)
     + Optional

-+ `refParkingSpotGroup` : Group to which the parking spot belongs to.
++ `refParkingGroup` : Group to which the parking spot belongs to.
 For model simplification purposes only one group is allowed per parking spot.
-    + Attribute type: Reference to an entity of type `ParkingSpotGroup`.
+    + Attribute type: Reference to an entity of type `ParkingGroup`.
     + Optional

 + `refParkingSite` : Parking site to which the the parking spot belongs to.